ChunkyMonkey00/botGambleSim/README.md

 - Set the frequency of gambling
 - Define the paycheck amount for bots
 - Add custom bots with different winning percentages
+- See each bot's score and peak worth

 ## Getting Started